jobint001/intelunnati_Fake_news_detection/README.md

   Decision trees can naturally handle both categorical and numerical variables without the need for explicit feature encoding.
 In the detection of fake news, you may come across a combination of textual, category, and numerical data.

-  The training accuracy of the decision tree has come out as 99.62 percent, which is the highest compared to all other models.
+  The training accuracy of the decision tree has come out as 99.62 percent.
 AUC of ROC curve is 1 which indicates a perfect or ideal performance of the classification model.

 ### 4.Passive-Aggressive Classifier

+PAC is known for its computational efficiency and fast training times.
+It updates the model based on the disagreement between predictions and true labels, making it well-suited for large-scale dataset.
+PAC can handle both binary and multiclass classification problems.
+In fake news detection, you may encounter scenarios where you need to classify news articles into multiple categories or identify different types of fake news.
+PAC is designed to handle concept drift and can dynamically adjust to new patterns or characteristics in the data.

+The training accuracy of the decision tree has come out as 99.58 percent, which is comparable to the accuracy of the Decision tree.
+The training time for this model has been just 0.42 which is much faster when compared to 23 second training time of decision tree.
+RMSE value is also lower indicates improved accuracy and reduced prediction errors.
+Therefore Passive-Aggressive classifer is taken as the final model.